|

 Minor appearances

-A Trainer used a Tentacool in Hook, Line, and Stinker to aid him in the annual Seaking Catching Competition.
+In Hook, Line, and Stinker, a Trainer's Tentacool competed in the annual Seaking Catching Competition.

-A Tentacool appeared in the opening of Pokémon Heroes: Latios & Latias.
-Also, a Tentacool was used by a competitor in the Tour de Alto Mare.
+A Tentacool appeared in Pokémon Heroes: Latios & Latias, under the ownership of a competitor in the Tour de Alto Mare.

-A school of Tentacool appeared in a flashback in A Cacturne for the Worse.
-May fears them due to being surrounded by them at one point, and her mother attempted to catch her, thinking that she was a Tentacool.
+In a flashback in A Cacturne for the Worse, May was scared by multiple Tentacool due to being surrounded by them at one point in her childhood.
+This had resulted in her mother attempting to catch her after mistaking her for a Tentacool.

-A Tentacool appeared in the opening of Lucario and the Mystery of Mew.
+A Tentacool appeared in the opening sequence of Lucario and the Mystery of Mew.

 Multiple Tentacool appeared in Kalos, Where Dreams and Adventures Begin!.

-A Tentacool appeared in a flashback/fantasy in Day Three Blockbusters!.
+A Tentacool appeared in a flashback in Day Three Blockbusters!.

 Pokédex entries